sarang-gupta/traceroute/data/README.md

   slightly different format.
 Also includes more explanation of how the Sarangworld Traceroute Project worked.

+  - usplaces.csv and worldplaces.csv: CSV versions of tables used to convert city names to latitude and longitude

   - missing-codes.txt: A handful of codes that should be in codecity.csv, but aren't.
 Since I am reproducing existing files, I didn't want to add them manually, especially since there may be a